agarrharr/adam.garrett-harris.com/content/blog/2021-08-21-providing-access-to-directories-in-ios-with-bookmarks/index.md

 ## Retrieve Bookmarks

-To show the bookmarks to the user access the `bookmarkController` as an environment variable.
+To show the bookmarks to the user, access the `bookmarkController` as an environment variable.
 Add `@EnvironmentObject var bookmarkController: BookmarkController` to the top of the `ContentView` struct and pass a new `BookmarkController` to the `ContentView` in the preview:

 ```swift
 ContentView()